-The 1984 U.S. Olympic Men’s Gymnastics Team became the first American squad in 80 years to win an Olympic gold medal in the team all-around competition.
+The 1984 U.S. Olympic Men’s Gymnastics Team became the first American squad to win an Olympic gold medal in the team all-around competition.

 In fact, it was the United States’ first medal of any kind in the Olympic team all-around competition since 1932.